Table of Contents

 Open-source transparency: Full code access and data control without vendor lock-in.

-Simple MFA setup: Built-in OTP and TOTP support that integrates seamlessly with the authentication flow.
+Simple MFA setup: Built-in OTP and TOTP support that integrates with the authentication flow.

 Postgres-native security: Tight coupling with Postgres allows developers to manage both identity and authorization from one environment.